chrisshiplet/html5quickstart/README.md

 ===============
 A minimal template to start an HTML5 project without the overhead of Bootstrap (and similar frameworks).

+The Responsive Grid was tested in Chrome, Safari, Firefox, IE7+, iOS, and Android's stock browser.

 ##Overview
 Includes the following features: